Pasta-Pot-Pal/creamee.github.io/_posts/2016-12-01-third-blog-done.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
     <td>Actually doing what the teacher says.
-I will improve my learning by not going on a separate route.</td>
+I will improve my learning by not being distracted by other routes before I’ve completed what needs to be done.</td>
   </tr>
 </table>